louischatriot/h4e/README.md

 h4e
 ===

+**IMPORTANT: this library is not maintained anymore, please don't submit anymore pull requests except for bugfixes**

 Hogan for Express 3.x (should work with Express 2.x too but I haven't tested it yet), with intelligent support for partials and layouts.

 ## Installation